fkmooney/Analysis/Strava/readme.md

 create web interface:<br>
  - have template site on https://kempton.pythonanywhere.com/ <br>
- - can load graphs to page using testplt.py <br>
  - need to put html structure together to hold graphs <br>

 Additional info: <br>